-We've put this guide together to help you find the right 50mm lens for you.
+With such choice available, we've put this guide together to help you choose the perfect 50mm lens for you.
 We've included a range of specific lenses for each lens mount, and have also included a selection of third-party lenses that are available for multiple systems.
-Use the navigation bar at the top of the post to navigate to the appropriate section.
+Use the navigation bar at the side of the page to navigate to the appropriate section for your camera.

 A word on equivalent focal lengths